 "Report Builder" empowers users with technical proficiency to craft their own reports, spanning from simple to advanced.
 This module supports a range of functionalities, including input validation, JQL execution, data processing, and data representation, enabling tailored report creation.

-Some of the features supported by Report Builder are as follows.
+Some of the prominent features supported by Report Builder include:

-    Global fields are some of the constant values which can be used in expressions of any components.
-These fields are further classified as Report fields and Report state:
+Global fields encompass constant values that can be integrated into expressions across various components.
+These fields are divided into two categories: Report Fields and Report State:

-    Report fields are built-in fields provided by Jira Assistant which would primarily contain the user configurations like date formats, etc which can be used to format data or for other validations.
+Report Fields are inherent fields provided by Jira Assistant, mainly containing user configurations like date formats, which can be utilized for data formatting or validation.

-    Report states are user defined fields added by users either as a constant value or can be expressions which is derived at runtime.
-It is up to the user what kind of data is stored in these fields.
-These fields can be used in any other expressions.
-Report states can be used in expressions using the following syntax: ReportState.propName.
+Report States are user-defined fields added either as constant values or expressions derived at runtime.
+Users have the freedom to store various types of data in these fields.
+Report states can be integrated into expressions using the syntax ReportState.propName.

-    Dataset may contain, row groups, column groups, variables and data.
-Once you assign a dataset to a specific group under the table, you will be able to access those data from within the rows/columns under that group.
-To access the row group you may use RowGroup and similarly you can use ColGroupand Variables from within the expressions inside the group rows/columns.
+A dataset might include row groups, column groups, variables, and data.
+Once a dataset is assigned to a specific group within the table, you can access the data within rows/columns under that group.
+You can use RowGroupto access row groups and similarly use ColGroup and Variableswithin expressions in group rows/columns.

 Report builder allows the user to store some static files like images along with report so that those resources can be used while rendering of the report.
 This could be primarily useful to add banner images, or static data in CSV or JSON formats, etc.